ellaneeman/Wiki-Game-Solver/README.md

 # Wiki-Game-Solver
 A real-time navigation program over Wikipedia's articles’ graph.
-Implementing a bi- directional extension for the classic A* search and a variety of heuristics based on  different domains, including NLP and Graph Theory, in order to defeat a human on the popular Wiki-Game.
+Implementing a bi- directional extension for the classic A* search and a variety of heuristics based on  different domains, including NLP and Graph Theory, in order to defeat a human on the popular Wiki-Game.\n

  WikiProblem.py - this module implements the WikiProblem which serves the problem interface using the online wikipedia API. it gives more data (text, categories etc.) but is slower than the offline interface.
  WikiSolver.py - this module implements all solving mechanisms it includes a node class (used for tracking depth and path of search) a "base search" that is used for running all A* variations and all heuristics used in our project.